Sustainable Sips

 At Sipsmith, sustainability isn’t an afterthought—it’s built into the brand’s DNA.
 When they set out to revive traditional copper pot distillation in London in 2009, the goal was never just to make great gin, but to do so with uncompromising integrity.
 Over the years, Sipsmith has pushed for transparency, ethical sourcing, and environmental accountability across every layer of their business.
 In 2021, they became a certified B Corporation—a recognition that places them among a global community of businesses leading the charge in balancing profit with purpose.

-From the way their botanicals are grown and harvested to how their distillery operates, Sipsmith consistently looks for ways to reduce its environmental footprint.
+From the way their botanicals are grown and harvested to how their distillery operates, Sipsmith consistently looks for ways to reduce their environmental footprint.
 Their core gin uses sustainably farmed juniper and citrus, with suppliers chosen for their low-impact agricultural practices.
 They’ve significantly improved energy efficiency in their distillation process, implemented circular waste solutions, and continually seek to reduce water use in production.
 Even their packaging is optimized for sustainability, with lightweight bottles and recyclable labels and closures.

 But perhaps most impressively, Sipsmith views sustainability as a long game.
 They’ve publicly committed to becoming net zero by 2030, and they’re investing in regenerative projects and partnerships that support biodiversity and ecosystems.
-Their vision aligns closely with our mission at Bar Bravo—to serve cocktails that not only taste good but do good.
-That’s why we’re proud to feature Sipsmith during Bees Knees Week, a time to celebrate classics made consciously.

 NOA

 Beyond the product, NOA is pushing for a cultural shift toward intentional, lower-impact consumption.
 They champion mindful drinking as part of a more sustainable food and beverage future—one that supports health, community, and ecological resilience.
 At Bar Bravo, this philosophy resonates deeply with how we think about hospitality.
-NOA’s presence on our Bees Knees Week menu reflects a shared belief: that celebration and sustainability aren’t opposites—they’re allies.

 Cointreau